hl7au/au-fhir-childhealth/pages/_includes/ncdhc-observation-bloodspot-screen-intro.md

-**NCDHC Feeding Status Observation Profile**
+**NCDHC Bloodspot Screen Observation Profile**

-This profile sets minimum expectations for the [Observation] resource to record, search and fetch feeding status associated with the baby patient.
+This profile sets minimum expectations for the [Observation] resource to record, search and fetch bloodspot screen result of the baby patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.
 The profile is at draft stage and under review by the Child Health Working Group.

 **Example Usage Scenarios:**

 The following are example usage scenarios for the National Child Digital Health interactions
 profile:

--   Query for Feeding Status of the baby patient
+-   Query for Bloodspot Screen result of the baby patient
--   Record Feeding Status of the baby patient
+-   Record Bloodspot Screen result of the baby patient

 ##### Mandatory Data Elements and Terminology